 Unfortunately, we still can’t keep up with everything.
 According to a British study (we’ll assume Americans are quite similar), the average person loses over 3000 objects throughout his or her life.
 Adults typically lose, just to name a few items, keys, phones, money, credit cards, umbrellas, wallets, jewelry, gloves, glasses, and memory sticks.

 Wait – what was that last item?
 We can only hope the memory sticks don’t contain the latest drafts of important contracts from work!
-In all seriousness, though, loss of contracts is a bigger concern than you might think for many businesses, making the need for a sophisticated, digitized, and easy-to-use contract repository all the more crucial.
+In all seriousness, though, loss of contracts is a bigger concern than you might think for many businesses, making the need for a sophisticated, digitized, and easy-to-use contract repository (sometimes called document repository) all the more crucial.